EU plans to impose import duties on Indonesia biodiesel

 The EU executive said there was evidence that producers in Indonesia benefited from subsidies in the form of export financing, tax breaks and provision of palm oil, the key raw material, at artificially low prices.

+The chairman of the Indonesian producers’ biofuel association, Master Parulian Tumanggor, said the EU’s allegations were “totally untrue.”

+“We Indonesian palm oil companies believe that we have never received any subsidies from the government,” he told Reuters.
+“The loans we received were based on a commercial scheme and we pay tax according to the regulation.”

-The proposed import duty rates are 8% for Ciliandra Perkasa , 15.7% for Wilmar Group, 16.3% for Musim Mas Group and 18% for Permata Group, according to a document supplied to interested parties.
+The proposed import duty rates are 8% for Ciliandra Perkasa [FISTRC.UL], 15.7% for Wilmar Group, 16.3% for Musim Mas Group and 18% for Permata Group, according to a document supplied to interested parties.

 The measures would be provisional, pending the conclusion of the EU investigation, and be put in place by Sept.
 6. Definitive duties, typically applied for five years at the end of an investigation, would need to be set by Jan.
 4, 2020.